-Quilter Cheviot Limited (the "Company"), a private company limited by shares incorporated and domiciled in England and Wales.
-The principal activities of the Company are disclosed in the strategic report on page 2.
+Quilter Cheviot Limited (the "Company") is a private company limited by shares incorporated in England and Wales and domiciled in the United Kingdom.
+The principal activities of the Company are disclosed in the Strategic Report on page 2.
 The address of its registered office is disclosed in the Company information section on page 1.